Home Remedies For Benign Prostatic Hyperplasia

 - Urinate while sitting down instead of standing.

 - Turn on a faucet or picture running water in your mind.
-It helps increasing the flow of urine.
+It helps to increase the flow of urine.

 - Do not limit your fluid intake to avoid urinating.
 You could become dehydrated, which can cause other problems.